 3) Is there anything else we can do to make this doctor become more informed about proper foreskin care (that is, to leave it alone)?

 4) How would you go about finding a doctor who is educated about foreskin maintenance?

-1) You can report this event to an attorney at Doctors Opposing Circumcision.
-Go to the contact section of their website and contact John Geisheker.
+You can also report this event to an attorney at Doctors Opposing Circumcision.
+Go to the contact section and contact John Geisheker.
 Have your doctor's name; name/address of the practice; and the name/address/department head's name, and name of the risk manager at the hospitals where the doctor has privileges, if possible.

-In addition, you can report the occurrence to ARCLAW - attorneys specifically working for the rights of babies/children in the areas of genital cutting and harmful medical practices impacting the genital integrity of human beings.
+In addition, you can report the occurrence to David Llewellyn at TheCircumcisionLawyer.com or to the attorneys at ARCLAW - those specifically working for the rights of babies/children in the areas of genital cutting and harmful medical practices impacting the genital integrity of human beings.
 They may be able to send a letter on your behalf.

-2) I would re-familiarize myself with the following information and print/give what you find important to your doctor for review.
+2) Re-familiarize yourself with the following information and print/give what you find important to your doctor for review.
 When there are experts in the field of pediatrics and human sexuality publishing on the perils of forced retraction all the time, there is NO REASON for a physician to remain ignorant on the proper care and protection of an intact boy.